 - Ankylosing spondylitis

-- Spinal tumors
+- Spinal tumours

 Whatever the reason, the source of the pain may be difficult to identify and is often misunderstood and therefore misdiagnosed and mistreated.

-Negative Belief systems
+Negative Belief Systems

 Scientific research has shown that stress, anxiety, depression, and negative beliefs systems regarding pain can prolong a person’s disability.
-Over time, psychological tension can have a physical affect on the body, causing damage to the muscles, joints, skin, and neural tissue.
+Over time, psychological tension can have a physical effect on the body, causing damage to the muscles, joints, skin, and neural tissue.
 This can exacerbate the person’s pain experience making it greater than previous, creating a vicious cycle of pain.

 When somebody resumes bed rest for long periods of time, the muscle fibres adapt quickly to their new position and start to lose length and strength.
 After a while the muscle becomes stiff, restricting the normal movement of the joint.
 This will lead to further irritation and stiffness of the spinal joints and eventually, the release of more pain chemicals.
 As the person begins to move, the pain sensation will be greater than previous.
 This will reinforce the distorted belief that the body has not had enough time to rest and that movement is harmful and thus painful.